jdavisclark/JsFormat/README.md

 ## Summary
 JsFormat is a javascipt formatting plugin for Sublime Text 2.
 It uses the commandline/python-module javascript formatter from http://jsbeautifier.org/ to format the selected text, or the entire file if there is no selection.
-Plugin does not check to make sure the buffer has a ".js" file type, it just javascript formats the selection/file.
+The plugin does not check to make sure the buffer has a ".js" file type, it just javascript formats the selection/file.
 Thus, use with caution if you are in an html file.

 ## Settings